undergroundwires/CEH-in-bullet-points/chapters/01-introduction/information-security-overview.md

      - Get access to one of the systems
        - E.g. an Android phone.
 They have many vulnerabilities.
          - They don't get updates after a while.
-         - If they exceed design limits e.g. when operating when it's hot outside, then the hardware flaws occuring causes exploaitable software attacks such as [Bitsquatting](https://en.wikipedia.org/wiki/Bitsquatting)
+         - If they exceed design limits e.g. when operating when it's hot outside, then the hardware flaws occurring causes exploitable software attacks such as [Bitsquatting](https://en.wikipedia.org/wiki/Bitsquatting)
   5. Get access to
      - Information such as bank accounts, credit card details
      - After infecting one device, jump other devices in bank network if e.g. the mobile phone is also used in bank network.

 ### Doxing

-- Finding and publishing someone's personally identifial information for malicious reasons.
+- Finding and publishing someone's personally identifiable information (PII) for malicious reasons.
 - E.g. an individuals name, e-mail address or sensitive data of an organization.
 - E.g. confidential government files get leaked to the public.
 - Steps